Rubus schmidelioides: Description

 Rubus schmidelioides is a dicot liana and is a dense shrub with intertwining branchlets.
-It is a perennial plant that grows up to 10 metres long, or forms a bush when there is no support nearby.
-Rubus schmidelioides ascends its host using small reddish hooks along its stems.
-The stems are long and tapering and are up to 10 cm in diameter.
+It is a perennial plant that grows up to 10 m long, or forms a bush when there is no support nearby.
+It ascends its host using small reddish hooks along its stems.
+The stems are long and tapering, up to 10 cm in diameter.
+It has branchlets up to 40 mm in diameter.
+These are covered in short soft hair when young but become hairless and smooth when mature, and grow large red spikes.
+It has small narrow stipules and petioles which are around 20 mm long.

-The leaves are glossy, ranging from orange to green/brown, and are arranged in a compound palmate pattern with 3- 5 leaflets.
-Rubus schmidelioides has domatia.
-Leaflets are terminal with an oval, oblong or lanceolate shape.
-There is a clear midrib on the leaves, and they have a serrated leaf margin.
-The bottom side of the leaves is grey-white.
+The leaves are glossy, ranging from orange to green/brown, and are arranged in a compound palmate pattern with 3–5 leaflets.
+The leaflets are terminal with an oval, oblong or lanceolate shape.
+There is a clear midrib on the leaves and they have a serrated margin.
+The bottom sides are grey-white.
 The leaflets are glabrous on the upper surface but hairy along the underside, with hair colour ranging from white, brown or grey.
 The leaves often curl downwards.
 Leaflets are commonly 2–6 cm long, 2.5–3.5 cm wide and the petiolule is on average 10–50 mm long.
-Rubus schmidelioides contains branchlets up to 40 mm in diameter.
-These branchlets are covered in short soft hair when young but become hairless and smooth when mature, and grow large red spikes.
-It has small narrow stipules and petioles which are 20 mm long.

 In juvenile plants, leaflets are narrower and more glabrous compared to the mature forms.
 In open scrubland environments, however, mature plants retain their juvenile leaves.
 This variant is called var. subpauperatus.
 On the Chatham Islands, the leaves of R. schmidelioides are on average larger than leaves from populations on New Zealand.

 Inflorescences are on a 10 mm long smooth branchlet, without spikes.
 Flowers are a white aggregate.
 The flower sepals are 2 mm long and petals are 4–7 mm long.
 Each flower has five petals.
 Full flowers are usually 10–25 cm long.
 It has five white or cream petals which are usually up to 5–7 mm long and have an oval shape.
-Fruit of the plant is yellow or orange and composed of 8-12 aggregate drupelets to form a fruit 5-9 mm in diameter.
+Fruit of the plant is yellow or orange and composed of 8–12 aggregate drupelets to form a fruit 5-9 mm in diameter.
 The fruits of R. schmidelioides are aggregate drupelets and are yellowish.
 Their size is usually 5-7 mm long.

+Phenology

+Rubus schmidelioides flowers from September until November.
+These flowers are white and hang in long panicles.
+The plant then fruits from December until April.
+It reproduces through male and female flowers.
+Male flowers contain numerous stamens with an ovary that is either absent or undeveloped.
+Female flowers have a rudimentary stamen and several carpels.

+Similar species

 Rubus schmidelioides can be easily distinguished from other introduced sub-species of Rubus as it has much smaller flowers and does not have long hairs on its stems, which other Rubus species tend to have.
 It also has much more visible spikes on its stems due to their red colouring.